westoncb/under-game/README.md

 - [Events](https://github.com/westoncb/under-game/blob/master/events.js)
 - [EvolveAid](https://github.com/westoncb/under-game/blob/master/evolveAid.js)

 **StateTransformer** is the core structure of the framework.
 The idea is that programs would be defined as a set of StateTransformers (potentially arranged in a hierarchy, but no use of that is made here—in fact this program only uses one real StateTransformer).
 And Each StateTransformer defines logic for transforming some state in response to a sequence of events and/or time passage.
 It will also likely _generate_ its own events when certain conditions are met, or in response to system input events.
-As an example, GameStateTransformer generate an event when the worm collides with the cave wall.
+As an example, GameStateTransformer generates an event when the worm collides with the cave wall.

 **Simulation** is a special StateTransformer which does the actual work of triggering the methods defined by StateTransformers at the correct times.
 It is always active and manages some actual StateTransformer.

 **Events** is a simple queue.
-Events may be added to it like `Events.enqueue('event_name', {data});`.
-Every frame/step while the app is running Simulation will remove events from the queue one at a time, passing them to the current StateTransformer via a call like `activeStateTransformer.handleEvent(event)`.
+Events may be added to it like `Events.enqueue('event_name', eventData);`.
+Every frame/step while the app is running Simulation will remove events from the queue one at a time, passing them to the current StateTransformer via a call to `activeStateTransformer.handleEvent(event);`.

-**EvolveAid** EvolveAid provides some conveniences for StateTransformers.
-Check out the documentation in the file for more info.
+**EvolveAid** EvolveAid makes 'transient state' and 'contingent evolvers' work (these are used by StateTranformers).
+Check out the documentation in evolveAid.js for more info.